Semicolonstartingtexts/conversationhubstandards/outline.md

 Communication System Commands

-Send a message to…, Replay the last message…, Reply with…
+Send a message to…, Replay the last message…, Reply with…, Set … messaging confirmation to…

 Set System Commands